DannyQuah/DannyQuah.github.io/docs/_posts/2023-10-25-Semiconductor-Math.md

 3. Go to where they have the most earthquakes on the planet and put a fifth of the world's chip manufacturing there.
 4. Is there a secretive rogue nation on Earth, whose policies are incomprehensible to everyone outside it but who has nuclear missiles?
 There.
 Put 44% of the planet's memory chipmaking capacity right up against it.
 5. In an abundance of caution, however, safely place in the Netherlands 100% of world's extreme ultraviolet photolithography machines - the O-ring for painting by light today's cutting-edge chips.

+Yes, each of the above occurs in reality.
+Also, yes, all else equal, your calculations will surface exactly none of them in your solution for optimal geographical location.

 #Semiconductors #Sarcasm #OptimalProgram #SocialPlanningProgram